Skip to main content

 Functionality

-The plugin registers makes functionality available to plugins in an easy way.
+The plugin registry makes functionality available to plugins.

-The idea is to make more and more functionality available to plugins.
+The goal is to make more functionality available to plugins.
 Here is what we have so far:

 App Bar Action

-Show a component in the app bar (in the top right) with registerAppBarAction .
+Show a component in the top right of the app bar with registerAppBarAction.

 screenshot of the header showing two actions

-Change the logo (at the top left) with registerAppLogo .
+Change the logo in the top left with registerAppLogo.

 screenshot of the logo being changed